Nectar-A-Gonzalez/ROS2-DifferentialRobot_Repository_Project/README.md

 These packages are used to model a differential drive robot that communicates via ROS2 - Jazzy Distro.
 The diffrobot_pkg includes the three nodes that are used to simulate the differential robots behavior.
 The behavior is as follows:<br>
-- The robot is given a velocity at which it should move, the encoders are to dfdfd
+- The robot is given a velocity at which it should move, the encoders are to dfdfderere
-- The encoders read the angular velocity of each wheel in terms of tics read per degree dfdf
+- The encoders read the angular velocity of each wheel in terms of tics read per degree dfdfererer

 - #Communicates to what Explain the ros way of communicating or just the data processing aspect, I think only the logical part #IDEA
 - #And maybe give instrutions to how to see ros communication nodes relationships. #IDEA

 > [!Note]
-> The instructions given here are for a Linux OS dfdfdfdfdfd
+> The instructions given here are for a Linux OS.

 ## How to build the package in your own workspace: